Irish government relieved at EU referendum win

-DUBLIN (Reuters) - Irish voters backed the European Union’s new fiscal treaty in a referendum on Friday, saving Europe a major headache but leaving the government little time to celebrate as problems across the euro zone continue to weigh at home.
+DUBLIN (Reuters) - Ireland’s government declared victory in a referendum on Europe’s new fiscal treaty on Friday but saw little reason to celebrate as problems across the euro zone continued to weigh on steady progress at home.

-The government had campaigned for voters to back the treaty, arguing that a rejection would hurt Ireland’s chances of attracting the investment it needs to recover and raise serious concerns about the country’s funding prospects.
+The government had campaigned strongly for voters to back the treaty, arguing that a rejection would hurt Ireland’s chance of attracting the investment it needs to recover.
+With counting still under way, ministers said it was clear that the measure had passed, and opponents conceded defeat.

-Dublin’s attention can now return to a months-long campaign to refinance much of its bank debt and Prime Minister Enda Kenny said that debt must form part of the comprehensive solution that was needed to fix Europe’s banking sector.
+“It’s a sigh of relief from the government rather than a celebration,” Transport Minister Leo Varadkar told reporters while watching votes being counted in Dublin.

-“The Irish people have sent a powerful message around the world that this is a country that is serious about overcoming its economic challenges,” Kenny told a news conference, adding that a banking resolution across the euro zone would help Ireland emerge from its EU/IMF bailout.
+Ireland’s European affairs minister Lucinda Creighton told Reuters the government was “very, very confident” of a “Yes” vote after early counting.
+Dominic Hannigan, deputy director of elections for the junior governing Labour party, predicted it would pass by a margin of 57 percent to 43 percent.

 Yet Ireland desperately needs Europe’s woes to ease if it is to rack up the kind of export-led growth required to pay down its debt - set to peak at a dangerously high 120 percent of gross domestic product (GDP) next year - and ease unemployment.

-Ireland is the only country that will put the fiscal treaty to a referendum.
+Ireland is the only country that will put the fiscal treaty - a German-led plan for stricter budget rules - to a referendum.
 The treaty needs the approval of only 12 of the 17 euro zone countries to be ratified, but an Irish rejection would have undermined one of Europe’s key initiatives just as problems mount in Spain and Greece.

-Analysts said the ‘Yes’ vote would give Ireland a better chance of getting back to bond markets as planned next year and hand Europe a rare piece of good news.
+Analysts said that a ‘Yes’ vote would give Ireland a better chance of getting back to bond markets as planned next year and hand Europe a rare piece of good news, though one it will have little time to bask in with more to worry about elsewhere.

 “I don’t think there will be much market reaction this morning, simply because it’s in line with expectations that were built up because of the polls,” said Dermot O‘Leary, chief economist at Goodbody Stockbrokers.